 2. Emotional Intelligence

 Great salespeople are also very effective at understanding their customer’s needs.
 The reason they’re so great is because of something that’s widely known as emotional intelligence.
 They can put themselves in their customer’s shoes to understand what’s important to them.
 What are the needs versus the wants?
 What are the most significant pain points and challenges the customer is facing?
-What are the risks involved with going forward or not in the future with the deal from the perspective of your buyer?
+What are the risks involved with going forward or not in the future with the deal from your buyer’s perspective?
 These are all questions that a great sales professional should easily be able to answer when evaluating a deal.

 They understand that the customer is not concerned with how extensive the commission check will be and are more focused on the value they will recognize from buying the product or service offered.
-The greats can realize that if they correctly identify this value, they can use that knowledge to close business with agreeable terms quickly.
+The greats can realize that if they correctly identify this value, they can quickly use that knowledge to close business with agreeable terms.

 3. Time and Task Management

 Being busy does not always mean that you’re being productive.
 So you’ve made a hundred dials today and had 15 or so conversations?
 So what?
 If those 15 conversations were with the wrong people or companies that don’t fit your ideal customer profile, you might find out in a few weeks that those opportunities may never amount to anything.

 In sales, there truly is a benefit to working smarter and not harder.
 Therefore great salespeople know how to effectively manage their time and recalibrate their focus on the most critical priorities.
 They identify the target companies and prospects with the highest likelihood of bringing in business and focus extensively on those.